challahwithjam/github/01_introduction/01_python_1_what_is_git?.md

 This is what git allows you to do.
 With git, everything is recorded.

-Don't worry if this still doesn't make sesnse, we'll be taking this step by step to actually understand what git is and why we need it.
+Don't worry if this still doesn't make sense, we'll be taking this step by step to actually understand what git is and why we need it.